 The government has expressed a keen interest to bring as much brownfield land as possible back into use.
 The regeneration of previously developed land is therefore encouraged in order to shield precious greenfield sites from development and preserve the countryside.
 It is, in fact, one of the 12 core principles of the planning system to “encourage the effective use of land” by reusing brownfield land wherever possible.

 Untapped potential for profitable development

-The unpopularity of these types of brownfield sites has had a pronounced effect on market values, with many sites remaining unoccupied and unsold months or years.
-For commercial investors, there are clear business opportunities to be exploited in this brownfield sector, albeit under the proviso that proper professional advice and guidance must be obtained.
+The unpopularity of these types of brownfield sites has had a pronounced effect on market values, with many sites remaining unoccupied and unsold for months or years.
+There are clear business opportunities for commercial investors to exploit in this brownfield sector, albeit under the proviso that proper professional advice and guidance must be obtained.

 Land & Brand New Homes offer specialist consultancy and advice on all areas of land acquisition.
 Our team conducts in-depth evaluations of brownfield land including detailed research into all environmental and legal aspects of buying development land.
 We can help you assess the development potential of a disused petrol station site and guide you through all the steps necessary to obtain planning permission for residential redevelopment.

 When looking to acquire development land, we believe there’s no reason to dismiss disused service stations out of hand, purely on the basis of their perceived environmental impact.
 Contaminated Land Investigations are your first port of call to help you identify the extent of any issues and remedial work required.